dfo-osdt/osp-docs/docs/guide/acknowledgments.md

 ---
 lang: en-US
-title: 13.0 - Acknowledgments
+title: 14.0 - Acknowledgments
 description:
 ---
-# 13.0 - Acknowledgments
+# 14.0 - Acknowledgments

-## 13.1 - Thank You
+## Thank You

-Thank you for choosing to use the Open Science Portal!
+Thank you for choosing to use the Ecosystems and Oceans Science Open Science Portal!
 With your continuous help we can work to make research science accessible, legible, and open for all Canadians!